Andriod version tested

 Back in 1986, a little company called Kemco released what would be their first major title for the NES with Space Hunter.
 Jumping forward 34 years and Kemco are still at it, this time with a throwback filled to the brim with all the nostalgia you would expect with Monster Viator for Android & iOS.
 But is this trip backwards worth it or just a waste of time?

 Monster Viator is, at its core, a traditional turn-based JRPG.
 The story centres around our main protagonist Culter (who you can name along with any party members).
-After awakening with, wait for it… no memory, Culter soon realizes that he has the unique ability to speak with monsters.
+After awakening with, wait for it… no memory, Culter soon realises that he has the unique ability to speak with monsters.
 Aided by Aira his first companion, who can also communicate via her harp, you must collect the 20+ monsters and not only restore your memory but stop the evil ruler from collecting these monsters for his own nefarious reasons.
 Wholly unique?
 No, but Kemco has done an admirable job of not just visually making this a throwback to the 16-bit era, but fully embracing the simplicity of the time and making the context speak louder than the actual words.
 The inclusion of monster collection adds to the fun.
 Each new companion comes with their own set of attacks or buffs to help your ever-growing party.
 Countless times I was saved by a new companion that happen to have the ability to heal or in some cases hide my character to keep them alive long enough to conquer the foe put before me.
 Upgrading your character is not as involved as it could be.
 You have the ability to level up your gear increasing the stats, however early portions of the game do not noticeably show any significant increase.

 Visually, MV could easily be confused for a lost SNES title.
 The bright, crisp pixel art not only looks amazing on your phone (S10+ for the review) but when cast via screen mirroring to the TV the game took on a whole new life.
 The visuals transferred seamlessly and with such fidelity, you would have thought this was being played on a native console.
 Characters animate well with minimal frames used expertly to convey movement but emotion as well.
 Characters can hang their heads in sadness or beam with joy and all of it is conveyed well.
 The world while not an expansive open world is varied enough to give you plenty of biomes and settings to explore.
 The battles themselves receive the heftiest upgrade visually.
 Random battles launch you into a battle screen very reminiscent of the old Phantasy Star or Dragon Quest games, with the enemies being viewed at the top of the screen and Character portraits below.
 The enemy design in these instances is superb.
 Very stilted and flat but more detailed, looking more like character art from a players manual when compared side by side with the overworld visuals.